 Index Funds: Precursors to Exchange Traded Funds

 While index funds have been available since 1975, Exchange Traded Funds were traded in 1993 first ETFs cover as many as 5 times the indexes.

 Lack of Liquidity: A Drawback for Exchange Traded Funds

-Lack of liquidity in case of some Exchange Traded Funds result in increase in bid ask spread, adding to the cost of trading.
+Lack of liquidity in the case of some Exchange Traded Funds results in an increase in bid-ask spread, adding to the cost of trading.
 ETFs which are less popular are not able to have the same arbitrage interest of other ETFs.
 This creates a massive difference between market prices and net asset values.